 The Task Organization chart is a tree diagram giving a breakdown of all the jobs to be performed as part of the mission/project.
 The lowest levels in the tree structure are called work packages.
-A work package defines a deliverable, i.e. the product of the task accomplished: for example, building a website, identifying and canvassing sponsors, market research, visiting and auditing sales outlets.
+A work package defines a deliverable, i.e., the product of the task accomplished.
+For example, building a website, identifying and canvassing sponsors, market research, visiting and auditing sales outlets, etc.

 A few rules:

 The mission is broken down into tasks until work packages are distributed.

 This breakdown is performed according to the 3Rs rule: A work package is assigned to a single person Responsible for it, for an identified Result, according to the Resources assigned for this purpose.

 When an element of the TO is broken down, it is equal to the sum of the broken-down elements: Nothing must be omitted, because anything that isn’t scheduled, won’t get done!